Rantanen/intercom/CONTRIBUTING.md

 Intercom-libraries.
 Mostly this involves things like generating cross-language headers or bindings for the COM libraries, etc.

+### `intercom-build`

+Build utilities for working with crates using Intercom.
+As of now, this is meaningful only on Windows, where the build crate is responsible for implementing utility method for embedding the TypeLib and the manifest in the final dll library file.

 ### `intercom-common`

 The `intercom-common` crate defines common functionality used for processing